 Confidentiality needs to be discussed and fully understood by all those working with children, particularly in the context of child protection.
-No adult must ever guarantee confidentiality to any individual including parents, children, colleagues.
+No adult must ever guarantee confidentiality to any individual including parents, children, colleagues or other professionals.
+This includes having an 'off the record discussion'.
 Staff should make children aware that if they disclose information that may be harmful to themselves or others, then certain actions will need to be taken.

 Wherever possible, consent should be obtained before sharing personal information with third parties.
-In some circumstances, obtaining consent may not be possible or in the best interest of the child or young person, eg where safety and welfare of that child or young person necessitates that the information should be shared.
+In some circumstances, obtaining consent may not be possible or in the best interest of the child or young person, e.g., where safety and welfare of that child or young person necessitates that the information should be shared.
 The law permits the disclosure of confidential information necessary to safeguard a child or children.
 Disclosure should be justifiable in each case, according to the particular facts of the case, and legal advice should be sought if in doubt.
+GDPR provides a number of bases for sharing personal information.
+It is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child provided that there is lawful basis to process any personal information required.
+(Working Together July 2018, updated July 2022).

-If the information given relates directly to the safety and welfare of a child, then the relevant DSL must be informed immediately.
+If the information given relates directly to the safety and welfare of a child, then the DSL must be informed immediately.
 They should then contact MARU.

-Each school adheres to the revised Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (July 2018)
+The school adheres to the revised Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (July 2018).